FREDERICK HALLAM 1877–1933

 Lodging at the ‘Royal Oak’, Radcliffe on Trent, with John and Florence Fryer and their daughter Rosa, employed as a plumber

-He is single, a brewer, working and living at the ‘Royal Oak’, assisting John and Florence Fryer.
+He was single, a brewer, working and living at the ‘Royal Oak’, assisting John and Florence Fryer.

 Service number: DM2/170895